-WARNING: A 'crush zone' is developed in this area when connecting the seeder to the implement and/or tractor.
-Keep bystanders clear of this area when reversing.
+WARNING: A 'crush zone' is developed in this area when connecting the implement to the seeder.
+Keep bystanders clear of this area when reversing

-- Crush points, impact and entrapment risks are hazards which are produced by the relative movement of one machine to the other when hooking up.
+- ⚠ Crush points, impact and entrapment risks are hazards which are produced by the relative movement of one machine to the other when hooking up.
 The safety of the Operator and any assistant is top priority.
 Be aware of the hazards that hooking two different machines together can produce. - ▲ Attach the Air Seeder using only the hardware supplied with reference to the 'overview' above - Make sure all hydraulic lines and wiring harnesses are positioned along the stiff bar and secured in the loops provided.
-At each end of the stiff bar position the hoses and harnesses in such a way that they cannot be caught up, crushed or damaged in any way during turning operations - Connect all hydraulic lines making sure all hose ends are perfectly clean prior to connection - Hook up all primary lines that are to be used at the camlock couplings - Connect electrical wiring harnesses - Before moving double check all hitch pins are in place and secured with 'lynch pins' etc - Ensure all safety chains are connected and secure drain line must return directly to the hydraulic reservoir of the tractor.
-Connecting the motor and case drain lines to tractor auxiliary hydraulic circuit will decrease the efficiency of the hydraulic blower motor and possibly damage cause to, and void warranty on, hydraulic components of the Air Seeder
+At each end of the stiff bar position the hoses and harnesses in such a way that they cannot be caught up, crushed or damaged in any way during turning operations - Connect all hydraulic lines making sure all hose ends are perfectly clean prior to connection - Hook up all primary lines that are to be used at the camlock couplings - Connect electrical wiring harnesses - Before moving double check all hitch pins are in place and secured with 'lynch pins' etc - Ensure all safety chains are connected and secure